Side by Side is a project that runs mental health peer support groups around Southampton and the New Forest.

 What is ‘Peer Support’?

 Peer Support means just that, support from your peers!
-See our two videos below and find out a little more about peer support groups and how they can help:
+See our three videos below and find out a little more about peer support groups and how they can help:

 Our groups are led by our trained volunteers who have all experienced mental health issues.
 This means you are able to talk openly and honestly with people who truly understand.
 Although there is no expectation to talk about your own mental health experiences, everything said within the group is kept strictly confidential.